Background pattern

 Do not stop taking this medication or change the dose your doctor has prescribed without discussing it with your doctor first.

-The experience with this medication in patients over 65 years old is limited.
-If you have any doubts, consult your doctor.
+Experience with this medication in elderly patients (over 65 years) is limited.
+If in doubt, consult your doctor.

 Children and adolescents